periwinkle9/smb-autosplitter/README.md

 Additionally, these categories *may* partially work:
 - Beat 5-4: The final split will have to be hit manually
 - Minus World (NES/FC): The final split will have to be hit manually
-- SMB2J: Some splits may be incorrect for the following categories (due to the autosplitter assuming that you start in World 1):
-  * A-D Any%
-  * A-D Warpless.
+- SMB2J A-D categories: Untested, but should at least partially work although the final split may have to be hit manually

 Other categories will not be properly supported:
 - Both Quests: The timer will not split during second quest
 - 8-4 IL
 - Category extensions that don't complete the game, such as 1-1 as Fire Mario, Softlock, 10 Walljumps, etc.
+- Other categories that start in the middle of a level or otherwise not from pressing start on the title screen.

 ## Usage Instructions
 0. Make sure you do not have any autosplitters activated under the "Edit Splits" window (they may conflict with this one).